Updated March 21, 2023

 Below techniques and technologies can help to apply data mining features in their most efficient manner:

 1. Track the Patterns

 Recognizing the patterns in your dataset is one of the basic techniques in data mining.
 The data is observed at regular intervals for recognizing some aberration.
 For example, it can be seen if a particular person travels around different countries, then that person will require to book tickets regularly.
 Thus a special credit card can be offered.

 It is one of the complex techniques for data mining, where we need to make various discernable categories using various attributes in the existing data.
 These categories help to reach various conclusions for our future use.
 For example, while analyzing the traffic data in the city, the area’s traffic can be classified under low, medium and heavy.
-This will help the travellers to predict the traffic before time.
+This will help the travelers to predict the traffic before time.

 This technique is similar to the pattern tracking technique, but it is related to the dependently linked variables.
 That means the pattern for the corresponding data is found that is linked to the existing data.
 Event-related to the other event is tracked, and the particular ways are found in that data.
 For example, file tracking data for the traffic in a particular City can also track the most visited places in a city.
 This can also help to track famous places to be visited in the City.